mthom/scryer-prolog/README.md

 Note that the values of variables belonging to successful queries are printed out, on one line each.
-Uninstantiated variables are denoted by a number preceded by an uniscore.
+Uninstantiated variables are denoted by a number preceded by an underscore.

 ## Occurs check